Strategic charging infrastructure

 Stakeholders:

-• Service area operators, A-road operators, truck-stop operators: Ensure designs comply with best practice and avoid retrofit costs.
+• Service area, A-road and truck-stop operators: Ensure designs comply with best practice and avoid retrofit costs.

-• Private infrastructure firms: Demonstrate ESG and inclusivity credentials in investment proposals.
+• Private infrastructure firms: Demonstrate environmental, social and governance, and inclusivity credentials in investment proposals.

 Electric vehicle accessible charging standard PAS 1899